Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Nebraska-Lincoln

 UNL requires all UAS operations on university property to be approved by the Office of Risk Management.
-Memorial Stadium operates a temporary flight restriction (TFR) during Husker football games.
+Memorial Stadium temporary flight restriction (TFR) is strictly enforced during Husker football games.

-Restrictions: No flights without Office of Risk Management approval.
-Memorial Stadium TFR strictly enforced during Husker football games.
-No flights over campus buildings or East Campus without authorization.
+Restrictions: Risk Management approval required for all drone flights.
+Memorial Stadium TFR during Husker football games.
+No flights over campus buildings or East Campus.

 YesOffice of Risk Management — risk.unl.edu